 Human beings live in words; we can’t have a thought outside of language; we are always “narrating” in order to make meaning of why we’re here.
 At Wells, we investigate literature for historical and cultural significance, for expression of a writer's artistic and personal vision, and for the ways literary works relate to our own lives.

-Develop your skills in writing—whether poetry or prose, fiction or nonfiction, drama or humor or journalism.
-Advanced courses in each type of form will encourage you to develop a refined awareness of your strengths and interests.
+Develop your skills in creative writing—whether poetry or prose, fiction or nonfiction, drama or humor or journalism.
+Advanced writing courses in each type of form will encourage you to develop a refined awareness of your strengths and interests.
 You'll learn the "rules" for writing for different purposes or audiences and the ways to best express your ideas through language and style.
 You'll also gain opportunities to publish your work long before graduation.

-Available as a concentration in the English major or as a minor.
+Creative writing is available as a concentration in the English major or as a minor.

 Writers don't just tell stories.
 At different times, they inspire political action, express scientific facts while making them personal and understandable, explore the subtleties of language (or multiple languages) and shifting perspectives, and shine light on both personal and global issues.

 The English Department—its classrooms filled with art works, built-in bookshelves, busts of famous writers, and round tables of pine wood—offers a perfect setting for intense discussions of literature and writing.
 These conversations develop from close reading and personal essays—in the major, you'll discover new topics, create critical questions through rhetorical analysis, and arrive at a sophisticated and meaningful thesis.